 The Adjusted Average Cost Per Dwelling Unit (ACPU) limit is the maximum total for weatherization labor, materials, and support expenditures that can be charged to DOE-funded contracts per completed home.
 The ACPU limit is adjusted and updated annually by the DOE.
 The ACPU limit does not apply to homes charged as completions to the HEAP Contract.
 After the DOE issues its annual update of the ACPU limit, the Iowa Weatherization Assistance Program notifies agencies of the new amount to be used for the upcoming DOE Program Year.
 Agencies must ensure that the correct ACPU limit is entered into the WAMS system when generating monthly expenditure reports.

-Pursuant to DOE Weatherization dated 12/22/2023, BIL funded grants now will follow a 5-year average of ACPU limits from Program Years (PY) 2022-2026.
+Pursuant to DOE Weatherization Program Notice IIJA-7 Revised effective April 14, 2025, IIJA (formerly BIL) funded grants now will follow a 7-year average of ACPU limits from Program Years (PY) 2022-2028 (Weatherization Program Notice IIJA-7: WAP Infrastructure Investment and Jobs Act Award Extension and Obligating Remaining 50% of Funding - REVISED).

 The ACPU limits for reporting purposes are as follows: